 But, what could you anyways do to make your iPhone look exceptional?

-And after the launch of the official iOS 11 Electra jailbreak, a lot of themes have kind of ‘unleashed’ for users to install who were anticipating for this moment since the first beta of the Electra jailbreak popped out.
+After the launch of the official iOS 11 Electra jailbreak, a lot of themes have kind of ‘unleashed’ for users to install who were anticipating for this moment since the first beta of the Electra jailbreak popped out.
 So here are the best Cydia jailbreak themes for iOS 11 that you can install on your iPhone, iPod, and iPad.
 These Cydia themes will make your iPhones, iPads, and iPods look as if they weren’t at all devices made by Apple.

 But before we begin, if you don’t, you must know how to install a theme, provided that you are already jailbroken.
 Although, if you know; you can skip to the list by clicking the button below.

-Nevertheless, Anemone is automatically installed once you jailbreak your iPhone using the Electra jailbreak tool for the first time.
+Anemone, however, is automatically installed once you jailbreak your iPhone using the Electra jailbreak tool for the first time.
 If, for some reason, it is not, follow my lead:

 Search for Anemone on Cydia

 As Anemone is created by the same team behind the Electra jailbreak tool, it’s already included in the BigBoss repo by default.
 So, just search for Anemone in Cydia, and install it.
 (You should know how to install a package using Cydia)